bastienleonard/hutte/doc/sphinx/reference/dsl.rst

       * ``delete``: pass the ``--delete`` options to rsync.
 Of course, you should be very careful with this.
 False by default.
       * ``dry_run``: pass the ``--dry_run`` options to rsync.
 False by default.
+        Please note that unfortunately, rsync will still perform some checks.
+For example, it will raise an error if a directory doesn't exist.
       * ``verbose``: pass the ``--verbose`` options to rsync.
 False by default.
       * ``extra_options``: a string that will be appended to the rsync command.